An Introduction of Long Range and LoRaWAN Technology

 • Higher price of hardware: as a new product/technology, LR has not been widely applied as cellular does.
 This slightly boosts the price of LR products.

-LR VS LoRaWAN
+LoRa VS LoRaWAN

-LR is based on a chirp spread spectrum modulation that supports an ultra-long distance wireless transmission, while LoRaWAN is a set of communication protocols and system architecture designed for LR long-distance communication network.
+LoRa is based on a chirp spread spectrum modulation that supports an ultra-long distance wireless transmission, while LoRaWAN is a set of communication protocols and system architecture designed for LoRa long-distance communication network.
 In other words, LR is a radio frequency carrier signal based in the physical (PHY) layer that converts the data it receives to signals.
 And LoRaWAN is a protocol located in the Media Access Control (MAC) layer that promotes the LR signals to wider applications.
 As well, LR is one of the most commonly used LPWAN, especially in the application of IoT corporations and devices.

 LoRaWAN network architecture